gdamdam/awesome-decentralized-web/README.md

 - [OrbitDB](https://github.com/orbitdb/orbit-db) - Peer-to-peer database engine on top of IPFS.

 ### Anonymity & Overlay Networks
-- [Hidden Lake](https://github.com/number571/hidden-lake) - Anonymous friend-to-friend network with theoretical provability against a global observer, built on queue-based messaging.
+- [Hidden Lake](https://github.com/number571/hidden-lake) - Anonymous friend-to-friend network built on queue-based messaging, designed to resist traffic analysis even by a global observer.
 - [Hyphanet](https://www.hyphanet.org/) - Formerly Freenet, a network aimed at activists and people living in repressive regimes (the new [Freenet](https://freenet.org/) is a separate rewrite by the same founder).
 It uses a web of trust in high security mode, which makes users on the network very difficult to detect.
 - [I2P](https://geti2p.net/) - Anonymous network with hidden services.
 - [Tor](https://www.torproject.org/) - Anonymous network proxy.